-9.2.4 Electrabel data on nuclear power stations:
+9.2.3 Electrabel data on nuclear power stations:

-Another interesting point to note concerns the quantity of liquid and solid waste generated by nuclear power stations (following chart).
+Another interesting point to note concerns the quantity of liquid and solid waste (removed for treatment by the ONDRAF - National Organisation for Radioactive Waste and Enriched Fissile materials) generated by nuclear power stations (following chart).

-While the total production of electricity has remained more or less constant at around 45 TWh in recent years, the quantity of radioactivity discharged in the liquid effluents has sharply declined and has stabilised at around 42 GBq in 2003 and 2004, 37 GBq in 2005, less than 35 GBq in 2006 and less than 30 GBq in 2007 (or 0.64 GBq/TWh).
+While the total production of electricity has remained more or less constant at around 45 TWh in recent years, the quantity of radioactivity discharged in the liquid effluents has sharply declined from around 42 GBq in 2003 and 2004, to reach 21 GBq in 2009 (or 0.47 GBq/TWh).

-This observation is even more amplified when the volume of solid waste generated per TWh produced and removed for treatment by the National Organisation for Radioactive Waste and Enriched Fissile Materials (ONDRAF - Organisme National des Déchets RAdioactifs et des matières Fissiles enrichies) is considered: current volumes range from $4.5 \text{ m}^3/\text{TWh}$.
+This observation is even more amplified by the volume of solid waste generated per TWh removed for treatment by the ONDRAF: current volumes are around $5.38 \text{ m}^3/\text{TWh}$ .